Build Integration

 Examples

-Collect environment variables for build name: frogger-build and build number: 17
+Example 2 Collect environment variables for build name frogger-build and build number 17:

 Collecting Information from Git

-(bag) command collects the Git revision and URL from the local .git directory and adds it to the build-info.
-It can also collect the list of tracked project issues (for example, issues stored in JIRA or other bug tracking systems) and add them to the build-info.
+The build-add-git (bag) command collects the Git revision and URL from the local .git directory and adds it to the build-info.
+The command also collects the list of tracked project issues (for example, issues stored in JIRA or other bug tracking systems) and adds them to the build-info.
 The issues are collected by reading the git commit messages from the local git log.
 Each commit message is matched against a pre-configured regular expression, which retrieves the issue ID and issue summary.
-The information required for collecting the issues is retrieved from a yaml configuration file provided to the command.
+The information required for collecting the issues is retrieved from a YAML configuration file provided to the command.

 Usage